CitizenPlane/slate/source/index.html.md

 }
 ```

 This endpoint retrieves a list of flights in CitizenPlane's stock.
-Search settings and filters are available as query parameters.
 Flights returned by the API are identified by a unique ID that will be needed for the `/requests` endpoint.

 ### HTTP request